mattbierner/scanline-gif/documentation/about.md

 ### Mirror Frames
-When iterating through the frames, when the last frame is reached, instead of overflowing to 0, reverse increment order.
+When iterating through the frames, when the last frame is reached, instead of overflowing to 0, reverse increment order and go back to zero.

 ![](https://raw.githubusercontent.com/mattbierner/scanline-gif/gh-pages/documentation/images/rb-example-columns-mirror.gif)